 Congratulations to the 2013 Winners

-A joint team of graduate students representing Kansas State University, the University of Missouri-Kansas City, and the University of Kansas earned the $50,000 top prize in the 2013 Gerald D. Hines Student Urban Design Competition.
+A joint team of graduate students representing Kansas State University, the University of Missouri at Kansas City, and the University of Kansas earned the $50,000 top prize in the 2013 Gerald D. Hines Student Urban Design Competition.
 The team edged out other finalists with its proposed development plan for a Minneapolis site near the Minnesota Vikings Stadium.
 Read more about the winning team and the finalists.

 More than 4,000 students have participated in the Hines Competition since its first year in 2003.
-We conducted a series of interviews with past Hines Competition finalists and winners about their experience competing and how both ULI and the competition have had an impact on their professional lives.
+Below, Hines finalists and winners share stories about their competition experience and its impact on their professional lives.